Relativistic mergers of compact binaries in clusters: The fingerprint of the spin: The formalism and its implementation

 These corrections are valid for two {\em isolated} bodies and shall thus only be applied to the Newtonian acceleration in the case of strong, ``relativistic'' pair-interactions where the perturbation by third bodies is sufficiently small.
 Because of this, we deem it reasonable to restrict the implementation of PN terms to regularised KS pairs \citep[see][for details]{KS65,Aarseth03}.
 For this reason we also choose the center-of-mass formulation shown in Eq. \ref{eq.acc} rather than the formulation in the general frame.
 These KS pairs are only formed when the interaction between two bodies becomes strong enough so that the pair has to be regularised.
 During the KS regularisation the relative motion of the companions is still far from relativistic.
 Hence, only a small, relativistic subset of all regularised KS pairs will need post-Newtonian corrections.
 In order to match the order of accuracy of the KS integration in the code, we compute both the acceleration as shown in Eq. \ref{eq.acc} as well as the analytical time derivative.

 To save computational costs we switch on the PN corrections only if one of the following two conditions is fulfilled:

-where the parameters $\beta$ and $\gamma$ are chosen empirically to be $\beta=0.02$ and $\gamma = 0.01$.
+where the parameters $\beta$ and $\gamma$ are chosen empirically to be $\beta=0.02$ and $\gamma = 0.01$ and $g_\PN$ and $g$ are the PN acceleration and the Newtonian acceleration, respectively\footnote{In order to avoid confusion, we denote the acceleration with the letter $g$, the dimensionless spin parameter with $a$ and the semi-major axis with $\xi$.}.
 Note that this treatment differs from \cite{Aarseth2012}, who chooses a staggered scheme to switch on first PN 2.5, and later PN1 or PN2.
 We always switch on the complete set if equation~\ref{eq.PNcond} is fulfilled in order to maintain a correct orbit integration under PN influence.
+The switch-on criterion for the PN terms does not depend on the Newtonian perturbation of the regularised pair.
+Thus we also apply PN corrections to binaries that are being influenced by a third body.
+However, we note that for strong perturbations, {\tt NBODY6} automatically breaks up the KS pair and uses a Chain regularization algorithm for more than two bodies, in which we do not include any PN treatment due to the complications that arise by having more than two dominant objects.